davidgsd/AllScan/README.md

 	cd /var/www/html

-	\# Note: To make a backup copy of your existing allscan installation do the following:
+	# Note: To make a backup copy of your existing allscan folder do the following:
-	\# cp -a allscan allscan-old
+	# cp -a allscan allscan-old

 	wget https://github.com/davidgsd/AllScan/archive/refs/heads/main.zip
 	unzip main.zip; rm main.zip
 	cp -rf AllScan-main/* allscan/
 	rm -rf AllScan-main

-	\# Below needed only if you do not have php-curl installed and get ASL Stats functions errors sudo apt-get install php-curl; sudo service apache2 restart
+	# Below needed only if you do not have php-curl installed and get ASL stats errors
+	sudo apt-get install php-curl; sudo service apache2 restart

 Now open a browser and go to your node's IP address followed by /allscan/, and <u>be sure to force a full reload by pressing CTRL-[F5] or clearing your browser cache, or in mobile browsers do a long-press of the reload button</u>, so your browser will load the updated JavaScript and CSS files.